uohman/final-project-api/README.md

 # Final project API
 This is the API for my final project StreetSmart.
-Made with Express and MongoDB.

 Routes:
 - /questions (Show all questions)